 So these are the most important points highlighting the difference between Toughness and Hardness.
 Do you think there is any other important difference that I have missed to mention above?
 If you think so, please give your response in the comments below.
 And, if you have any confusion or query in your mind about the topic discussed above, you can ask your question also, using our comment section below.
 I will be there to answer everything.

-And, please don’t forget to share this post with others also using social media platforms.
+And, please don’t forget to share this post with others also using various social media platforms.

 Below there are the links to some other important articles that you should not miss to read: